jesperberth/automationclass/lab07/lab7.md

 Change the Inventory to a dynamic azure inventory

+Eventhoug Ansible Tower has an Dynamic Inventory, we will use the on created earlier as it will give us the tags

 In the left pane click on Inventory

 Select your own inventory userx_inventory